S-DeHerrera-Neil/COSC/OperatingSystems/OS-Notes.md

     Type *autoruns -accepteula*

     *Adding an alternate Data Stream (ADS) to a file will not affect the Hash of a file.

+# Day 3 (Date 08/07/2024)

+Sticky bit can be set, only the owning user/group can modify the file.

+    grep -R '<string>' :(greping recursively)
+    awk :(allows you to reformat or select selections of text based on delimiters) sed :(allows you to edit strings(s) in text)